LaVeyan Satanism: Influences and political aspects

+Individualism

 LaVeyan Satanism places great emphasis on the role of liberty and personal freedom.
 LaVey believed that the ideal Satanist should be individualistic and non-conformist, rejecting what he called the "colorless existence" that mainstream society sought to impose on those living within it.
 He rejected consumerism and what he called the "death cult" of fashion.
 He praised the human ego for encouraging an individual's pride, self-respect, and self-realization and accordingly believed in satisfying the ego's desires.
 He expressed the view that self-indulgence was a desirable trait, and that hate and aggression were not wrong or undesirable emotions but that they were necessary and advantageous for survival.
-Accordingly, he praised the Seven Deadly Sins as virtues which were beneficial for the individual.
+Accordingly, he praised the Seven Deadly Sins (pride, greed, wrath, envy, lust, gluttony and sloth), as virtues which were beneficial for the individual.
+This individualism extended to the Church dismissing the idea of a "Satanic Community" and the sharing of membership lists with its members (at least under High Priest Peter H. Gilmore), arguing that as "radical individualists", church members "may share very little in common beyond" beyond their Satanism.

 Similarly, LaVey criticized the negative and restrictive attitude to sexuality present in many religions, instead supporting any sexual acts that take place between consenting adults.
 His Church welcomed homosexual members from its earliest years, and he also endorsed celibacy for those who were asexual.
 He sought to discourage negative feelings of guilt arising from sexual acts such as masturbation and fetishes, and believed that rejecting these sexual inhibitions and guilt would result in a happier and healthier society.
 Discussing women, LaVey argued that they should use sex as a tool to manipulate men, in order to advance their own personal power.
 Conversely, non-consensual sexual relations, such as rape and child molestation, were denounced by LaVey and his Church.